sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 While this was a time-consuming process, it helps to understand the code and how the program works.
 Thus, with each pull request, several people knew how far the user stories were implemented.
 - We have mixed feelings about using HATEOAS.
-On one hand every object had it's [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) as identifier and the relations to other objects was clear.
+On one hand every object had it's [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) as identifier, and the relations to other objects was clear.
 On the other hand the serialization was not consistent with embedded entities, and we had to use a workaround that we don't have to handle this everywhere in the frontend.
 ([embedProxy.ts](https://github.com/sopra-fs22-group-36/screw-your-neighbor-react/blob/main/src/util/embedProxy.ts))
 - We did not evaluate and specify how we want to style our application.
 Now we have material-ui as the design framework